swimmio/git-workshop-1/branches.md

 In this step, we will play with the branches and merging.
 We will continue working with the repository we used until now.

-We will create branches, make commit and merge the branches.
+We will create branches, make commits and merge the branches.

 # Creating a branch